tier4/AWML/tools/auto_labeling_3d/docs/filter_objects.md

 #### _should_filter_instance

-- Function that determines whether a single instance should be filtered out
+- Determines whether a single instance should be filtered out
 - Override to implement the core filtering criteria here
-- Should return `True` if instance should be filtered, `False` if kept
+- Return `True` if instance should be filtered, `False` if kept
+- `_should_filter_instance` is defined as an abstract method in `BaseFilter` and is intended to be overridden for use

 #### Example Implementation